Professor Emerita (Retired 2021), Literacy Education

-Deborah A. Wooten is an associate professor of reading in the at the University of Tennessee.
+Professor Deborah A. Wooten was a Professor of Literacy Studies at the University of Tennessee.
 Before joining the university faculty in 2002, she taught elementary school for 23 years.
-Her résumé includes experience in the rural schools of Mississippi and in the urban classrooms of New York City.
-After earning her PhD at New York University, she spent 10 years in the elementary classroom to research practical new methods of using children’s literature to foster connections across curriculum boundaries while scaffolding students to think metacognitively.
-Results are published in her book Valued Voices: An Interdisciplinary Approach to Teaching and Learning.
+Her résumé includes teaching experience ranging from rural schools of Mississippi and to urban classrooms of New York City.
+After earning her PhD at New York University, she spent 10 years in the elementary classroom researching practical new methods of using children’s literature to foster connections across curriculum boundaries while scaffolding students to think metacognitively.
+The results are published in her book Valued Voices: An Interdisciplinary Approach to Teaching and Learning.

 Wooten’s research agenda focuses on using high-quality children’s literature to teach comprehension and higher-order thinking skills as well motivating and engaging students to read and want to read.
 The Children’s Literature that is studied and implemented in the classroom includes authentic diverse voices and situations that need to be heard by our students.
 In addition, Wooten reviews numerous books each year to identify trends in Children’s Literature publications

 Doctor of Philosophy, Elementary Education, New York University College of Education

 Educational Specialist, Elementary Education, William Carey College, Hattiesburg MS

 Master of Arts, Elementary Education (K-8), William Carey College, Hattiesburg MS

 Bachelor of Science, Elementary Education (K-8), Mississippi College, Clinton MS